casidiablo/multidex/README.md

 So the suggestion is to use the `--multi-dex` option of the `dx` utility; this will generate several dex files (`classes.dex`, `classes2.dex`, etc.) that will be included in the APK.
+Since the `dx` utility is not currently configurable from the Android plugin for Gradle you will have to add this options manually to the dx script (e.g. edit `$ANDROID_HOME/build-tools/19.1.0/dx`; in my case the last line looks like this: `exec java $javaOpts -jar "$jarpath" --multi-dex "$@"`)

 By default Dalvik's classloader will look for the `classes.dex` file only, so it's necessary to patch it so that it can read from multiple dex files.
 That's